figuerom16/zjax/Readme.md

 ### Specifying the Swap-Type

 The default swap-type is `outer` which replaces the element in its entirety.
-Alternatively, you may want to replace only the inner content of the element, or maybe insert the response element *after* the existing one.
+Alternatively, you may want to replace only the inner content of the element, or maybe insert the response element *after* the target.
 The swap-type can be appended to the target element using the pipe `|` character.
 Note that the swap-type only affects the target element.

 ```html
 <button z-swap="/books/123 #cart-total|after">